This post contains affiliate links.

 Dog Breeds Most Prone to Eye Damage

-A variety of factors, including location, activity, breed, and preexisting conditions can make dogs more susceptible to eye damage.
+A variety of factors, including geographic location, activity, breed, and preexisting conditions can make dogs more susceptible to eye damage.

-Dog breeds prone to eye damage include:
+Dog breeds most prone to eye damage include:

 - Brachycephalic dogs, such as Boston Terriers, Pugs, and French bulldogs.
-These dogs have large eyeballs that stick out from the socket, leaving them more susceptible to abrasions from sticks, grass, and dirt
+These dogs have large eyeballs that stick out from the socket, leaving them more susceptible to abrasions from sticks, grass, and dirt.

 - Breeds prone to Pannus, such as German Shepherds, Greyhounds, Labs and Border Collies.